Happy International Women's Day. This is for Pat, Beth, Katy and all of the strong women who keep on keepin' on.

 “You throw like a girl,” a voice behind her growled.

 Twenty yards away, a ten or twelve or so year old boy stood in the sand, wearing a baseball glove.
-Slender to the point of skinny, he had on blue swim trunks, but no shirt.
+Slender to the point of skinny, he wore blue swim trunks and no shirt.
 After he’d received the ball again, he threw purposefully.

 Across the beach, an older man stood awaiting the throw.
-A Tampa Bay Rays baseball hat perched on his head, an oversized purple short-sleeved dress shirt covering a significant belly and jean shorts that extended below his knees.
+He had on a Tampa Bay Rays baseball hat, an oversized purple short-sleeved dress shirt covering a significant belly and jean shorts that extended below his knees.
 In another era, the pants would have been called clam diggers.
 On him, they just looked stupid.
 White socks and black basketball-style shoes completed his wardrobe.
 Or, whatever the outfit might be called.
-There was just enough resemblance with the boy to conclude that this was Dad.
+There was just enough resemblance with the boy to permit the conclusion that this was Dad.

 “Girl,” Dad repeated as the ball arrived in his mitt.
 “Total girl.”